Citi is an advertising partner.

 At the end of each billing cycle, Citi will send updates about your account to the credit bureaus.
 Assuming you are doing everything well – paying your bills on time, keeping low credit utilization, etc. – these updates are what, over time, will build your credit score.

 The money you put down as a security deposit for the Citi® Secured Mastercard® will be tied up in a collateral holding account, for a period of 18 months.
-At the end of these 18 months, the money will be returned to you, as long as you have made at least the minimum payments every month your account was open.
 The money in such an account will not earn any interest.
-This is in stark contrast to some other cards, such as the USAA Secured Card® Platinum Mastercard®, which deposits security deposits into a CD savings account – which collects compounding interest.
+This is in stark contrast to some other cards.

 The fact that your deposit will not gather interest serves as another knock against the Citi® Secured Mastercard®.
 If you’re already committing to putting up a part of your savings in order to get credit, we recommend choosing to do so with a bank that can make it more worth your time.
 Look for secured credit cards that can turn your deposits into investments.

-It’s impossible to determine the value of the Citi® Secured Mastercard®, without the knowledge of what other options are available to individuals with bad/no credit.
+It’s impossible to determine the value of the Citi® Secured Mastercard®, without the knowledge of what other options are available to individuals new credit.
 Below you’ll find profiles of some leading competitors to this card, to help you better determine if another card is better for you.

-The State Department EMV card is another fantastic choice for eligible consumers with a bad credit score.
+The State Department EMV Savings Secured Visa Platinum Card is a fantastic choice for eligible consumers.
 In order to be able to apply for the card, you must either be a State Department employee, or a family member of one, or belong to the American Consumer Council (for which you can sign up for a one-time-fee of $15).
-As opposed to most secured credit cards, the State Department EMV Savings Secured Visa Platinum Card has a low APR (6.99%) and no annual fee.
+As opposed to most secured credit cards, the State Department EMV Savings Secured Visa Platinum Card has a low APR (11.99% Variable) and $0 annual fee.
 If you are going through tough financial times, and find yourself needing to carry a balance month-to-month, this credit card is the one that will end up costing you the least.
-Furthermore, the State Department card is also part of the Flexpoint Rewards program, which gives each of your purchases a 1% rewards rate.
+Furthermore, the card offers the following rewards rate: Earn Flexpoints Rewards - 1 point for every $1 spent.